 Introductions are followed by concrete examples that focus the student's attention on the essential problem-solving steps.

 Next come a series of up to 5 practice problems.
 If the student gets two practice problems correct in a row, then they move on to the next example, otherwise, they're given additional problems.
+After the worked example, students solve problems that are similar to the worked example, only progressing to the next knowledge point after they have demonstrated mastery of the previous one.
 Every question has an explanation so they are able to learn from both the lessons and the practice problems.

 The system continually evaluates the student’s progress, updating the student's knowledge graph upon the completion of each task.
 Once a task is mastered, and XP is gained, new tasks are unlocked according to a highly sophisticated algorithm that finds the most efficient, impactful and effective path through a course.